saharashahab/Hackathon_Team13/README.md

 The above image shows the Ppk and predicted Ppk for the data.
 The predicted Ppk is the Ppk value of the system after the doctors have checked all the high-priority patients.
 The predicted Ppk is always expected to increase, since there will no longer be any high priority patients.
 The increment in Ppk value means that the process is tending to being more capable than before, therefore showing the value added by the dashboard and mitigating the initial problem.
+The Ppk interpretation gives the user an explanation on what the current Ppk value and predicted Ppk value means in the context of hospital wait times.
+It color codes the value displayed to either red (if less than 2/3), yellow (if between 2/3 and 1), and green (if above 1).

 ## Functions